MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/manage-auto-investigation.md

    - Select **Approve** to initiate a pending action.
    - Select **Reject** to prevent a pending action from being taken.
    - Select **Go hunt** to go into [Advanced hunting](advanced-hunting-overview.md).

 ### Approve or reject remediation actions

-For incidents with a remediation status of **Pending approval**, you can also approve or reject a remediation action from within in the incident.
+For incidents with a remediation status of **Pending approval**, you can also approve or reject a remediation action from within the incident.

 1. In the navigation pane, go to **Incidents & alerts** \> **Incidents**.
 2. Filter on **Pending action** for the Automated investigation state.